ryanirelan/ryanirelan.github.io/books/index.markdown

 footer: false
 ---

-For several years after graduate school I completely stopped reading books.
+For several years after graduate school I stopped reading books.
 The pace of reading in school was so intense that I started to hate reading.
-Reading was a negative experience for me.

 For years afterward my stomach would sink when I opened a book to read it.
 I'd feel a heavy weight on me.
 It didn't matter if this was a book I was reading out of pure pleasure, I couldn't fight off the feeling.

 It took a long time to conquer and sequester that feeling.
 Now, more than 10 years after finishing graduate school, I am fully enjoying reading again.
 And just not pleasure reads, but hard stuff, too.

-My goal is 2016 is to read 100 books (I'm a little behind as I write this).
+My goal in 2016 in to read 100 books (I'm a little behind as I write this).

 I'm not entirely fixated on the number but need to have it in order to stay motivated.
 Let's be honest: it's easier to be busy with an electronic device than it is to quietly sit and read a good book.